-100 Spelling Rules applied in 600 Phonics Lessons in 10 Spelling Books.
+Spelling Made Logical with 100 Spelling Rules applied in 600 Phonics Lessons in 10 Spelling Books.
 All ages Learn to Spell Hundreds of Words at a time!
 Guaranteed!

 100 Spelling Rules

-Why should thousands of words be thrown randomly at kids, without any logical structure, to be memorized one at a time?
+Why should thousands of words be thrown randomly at people to be memorized one at a time, without any logical structure?

 Why should anyone have to memorize, without logic, the spelling of a sound like the final sound in superstition, extension, technician, ocean, complexion, and fashion?

-To learn or teach the spelling of 240 words instantly, click here.
+To learn the spelling of 240 words instantly, click here.

-To learn or teach intermediate students 580 words instantly, click here.
+To learn phonics and the spelling of 580 words instantly, click here.

-To teach beginners to read instantly, click here.
+To teach beginners to read and spell instantly, click here.

 Lack of Logic → Poor Spelling among Logical Learners